 Substance use remains a significant public health concern.
 Unilateral treatment programs have been developed to address the needs of family members who have loved ones involved with substances but are not engaged in treatment.
 These strategies have also been extended to address the needs of family members after their loved ones engage in treatment.
-This workshop will present a support program that blends Motivational Interviewing, The Community Reinforcement Approach and Family Training (CRAFT), and Acceptance and Commitment Therapy strategies to help family members respond to loved ones struggling with addiction.
+This workshop will present a support program that blends Motivational Interviewing, The Community Reinforcement Approach and Family Training (CRAFT), and Acceptance and Commitment Therapy strategies to help family members respond to loved ones struggling with substance use disorders.
 Presenters will review how the four domains of the program: Helping with Understanding; Helping with Self-Care; Helping with Words; Helping with Actions are utilized in the context of treatment and a parent-to-parent support network.

 ABOUT THE PRESENTER